-- Deprecation and "version added" notes are relative to the Python version a feature was added or deprecated. - If you're reading this documentation as part of the standalone email package, some of the internal links to other sections of the Python standard library may not resolve.
+- Deprecation and "version added" notes are relative to the Python version a feature was added or deprecated.
+See the package history in section 2.11 for details. - If you're reading this documentation as part of the standalone email package, some of the internal links to other sections of the Python standard library may not resolve.